mattallen-it/mrtg-az900-the-bridge/labs/lab-04-azure-architecture-and-resource-hierarchy/README.md

 - Storage accounts
 - Virtual networks
 - Databases
-- App services
+- App Services
 - Key vaults
+- Log Analytics workspaces

 ### Resource Group

 A resource group is a logical container for Azure resources.

-Resource group rules:
+Resource group characteristics include:

 - A resource belongs to one resource group at a time.
 - Resource groups cannot be nested.
 - Resource groups cannot be renamed after creation.
-- Resources can move between resource groups in some cases.
+- Supported resources can be moved between resource groups.
-- Deleting a resource group deletes resources inside it.
+- Deleting a resource group deletes its contained resources.
-- Permissions assigned at the resource group scope can apply to resources inside it.
+- Azure RBAC can be assigned at resource group scope.
+- Azure Policy can evaluate resources inside the group.
+- Tags can be applied to the resource group.

+Resources in the same resource group do not need to be located in the same Azure region.

+The resource group stores management metadata in its selected location.

 ### Subscription

-A subscription is a boundary for billing, management, access control, and scale.

-Subscriptions can separate:
+An Azure subscription provides boundaries for:

+- Billing
+- Cost Management
+- Azure RBAC
+- Azure Policy
+- Resource quotas
+- Resource deployment
-- Environments
+- Administration

+Organizations may use multiple subscriptions to separate:

+- Production and non-production environments
 - Departments
+- Business units
-- Projects
+- Applications
-- Billing responsibilities
+- Billing ownership
-- Access-control requirements
+- Regulatory requirements
-- Production and non-production workloads
+- Administrative responsibilities

 ### Management Group

-A management group is a governance scope above subscriptions.
+A management group is a governance scope above Azure subscriptions.

-Management groups can help apply:
+Management groups can help apply consistent:

-- Azure Policy
+- Azure Policy assignments
-- Access control
-- Compliance rules
+- Azure RBAC assignments
-- Governance standards
+- Compliance standards
-- Organizational hierarchy
+- Organizational structures

 ### Azure Resource Manager

-Azure Resource Manager is the Azure deployment and management layer.
+Azure Resource Manager is the Azure control plane and management layer.

-ARM provides a consistent way to manage resources through:
+It provides a consistent way to manage Azure resources through:

-- Azure portal
+- Azure Portal
 - Azure CLI
 - Azure PowerShell
 - REST APIs
-- SDKs
-- Templates
+- Software development kits

-ARM supports management features such as:

-- Access control
-- Tags
+- ARM templates
-- Locks
+- Bicep

+Azure Resource Manager supports:

 - Deployments
+- Azure RBAC
+- Resource tags
+- Resource locks
 - Resource organization
+- Dependency management
+- Template-based infrastructure deployment

 ---